 If you have a flat tire, do not continue your journey.
 If the tire pressure is at least 25 PSI, drive to the nearest gas station and add air to your tires to bring them to the recommended tire pressure, typically in the 42 to 45 PSI range.

-To find out what is the recommended tire pressure for your Tesla, look at the white and yellow sticker on the frame of the driver's door.
+To find out the recommended tire pressure for your Tesla, look at the white and yellow sticker on the driver's door frame.

 If you have low-profile aftermarket tires on your Tesla, the recommended tire pressure will most likely be higher than that shown on the sticker.